scala-subscript/subscript/README.md

   5. Create the project configuration directory: `mkdir project`
   6. Create the project configuration build file: `touch project/build.sbt`
   7. Create the main source file for your project: `touch src/main/scala/Main.scala`
-2. Download and install SBT itself, if you haven't done it already, using the [manual](http://www.scala-sbt.org/download.html) on the [official website](http://www.scala-sbt.org/)
-3. In `project/build.sbt`, write the following code:
+2. In `project/build.sbt`, write the following code:

   ```scala
   addSbtPlugin("org.subscript-lang" %% "subscript-sbt-plugin" % "1.0.0")
   ```
   It adds the SubScript plugin to the SBT build tool, so that it can understand SubScript sources.
-4. In `build.sbt`, write the following code:
+3. In `build.sbt`, write the following code:

   ```scala
   scalaVersion := "2.11.7"